New Paper Addresses Recruiting and Clearing Personnel with Foreign Ties

-"To understand dynamics in foreign countries, intelligence agencies need to hire people with native language skills, cultural expertise, and experience living and traveling abroad, many of whom have family and friends overseas who are not U.S. citizens,” said Larry Hanauer, INSA's Vice President for Policy.
-“Although these patriotic Americans are positioned to make unique contributions to the IC, the government’s approach of eliminating, rather than mitigating, risk makes it inordinately difficult for them to receive a security clearance.
-As a result, the IC loses out in the competition for top talent."
+"To understand dynamics in foreign countries, intelligence agencies need to hire people with native language skills, cultural expertise, and experience living and traveling abroad, many of whom have family and friends overseas and relatives who are not U.S. citizens,” said Larry Hanauer, INSA's Vice President for Policy.
+“Although these patriotic Americans are positioned to make unique contributions to the Intelligence Community, the government’s approach of eliminating, rather than mitigating, risk makes it inordinately difficult for them to receive a security clearance.
+Consequently, candidates with backgrounds that bring new perspectives, challenge traditional biases, and draw on deep cultural knowledge struggle to contribute to the U.S. national security mission, and the IC loses out in the competition for top talent."

 - Identify the “essential skills” necessary to fill mission-critical roles;

 - Train recruitment teams on practices regarding the assessment of applicants’ foreign ties;

 - Develop bias awareness training for all officials involved in recruitment, hiring, and investigations;

 - Direct employees with high-risk foreign ties to security and counterintelligence trainings; and

 - Compile lessons learned and share best practices with industry.